grandma-collaboration/grandma-cookbook/doc2/Transcripts_12.md

 events will.
 As a shifter, you need to read all of the alerts that arrive during your shift, whether you have received the PRELIMINARY alerts during your shift time or not.
 This is why it is important to make accurate reports between shift times."
 SIDE NOTE:  "Rarely, before the PRELIMINARY, an EARLY warning alert will be delivered.
 We do not follow up in GRANDMA with these EARLY alerts because there is no skymap associated with it.
 These are not things you need to respond to.
 Wait for the PRELIMINARY alert. ”
 Sarah describes the different alert types in more detail in her video “GW alert: different types”.
-The transcript for this video can be found in Section 7.8 of the manual.
+The transcript for this video can be found in Section 7.8 (Author EDIT: Now 12.8) of the manual.
 Now, we know what the various types of alerts we can receive during our shift time will look like.

 I will pause here for questions.
 The next section will go over what to do when we receive a new preliminary alert.